Kapalabhati: Skull-Shining Breath for Energy & Clarity

 The Technique

-Round 1 (Beginners: 20-30 pumps):
+Round 1 (Beginners: 20 to 30 pumps):

 - Inhale naturally to about three-quarters lung capacity

-- Repeat the sharp exhale-passive inhale at a steady rhythm
+- Repeat the sharp exhale, passive inhale at a steady rhythm

 - After your set number of pumps, take a deep inhale, then exhale completely

-- Rest for 30-60 seconds, breathing normally
+- Rest for 30 to 60 seconds, breathing normally

-Repeat for 2-3 rounds.
+Repeat for 2 to 3 rounds.

 Progression Guide